 That’s one of my favorite lines in scripture.
-It begs the question I want you to pray about this week, which is this: “What in your life really stinks?”
+It begs the question I want you to pray about this week, which is, “What in your life really stinks?”
 Because we have to have that stench washed away in order to really live.

 If you know my preaching, you’re not going to be at all surprised about this, but I have to tell you honestly, our Gospel reading isn’t about Lazarus.
 Yes, he got raised from the dead, so good for him, but he isn’t the center of action in the story.
 In fact, he’s dead for most of the reading, so he doesn’t play a major part.
-Our Gospel today is about Jesus, who gives us baptism and grace, those helps that are the remedy for all that stinks in our life.
+Our Gospel today is about Jesus, who through baptism and grace is the remedy for all that stinks in our life.

 The third group of catechumens is the Jews.
 A bunch of them are weeping with Mary, and they go with her to see Jesus.
 Along the way, they complain that if he could heal the man born blind like he did in last week’s Gospel, why couldn’t he have healed Lazarus?
 But seeing the miracle, they come to believe, in the very last verse of this long reading.
 They are a lot like those of us who are skeptical for a long time, but see something wonderful materialize in the life of another and finally decide there’s something to this Jesus that’s worth believing in.

 Key to all of these catechumens is that, in order to move to belief, they had to have some kind of stench in their lives washed away.
-For Martha and Mary, they had to get past the stench of their grief.
-For the Apostles, they had to get over the stench of trying to figure things out and realize that Jesus was in charge.
-For the Jews, they had to get past the stench of their skepticism and let him perform miracles among them.
+For Martha and Mary, they had to see past their grief.
+For the Apostles, they had to get over themselves and realize that Jesus was in charge.
+For the Jews, they had to get past their skepticism and let him perform miracles among them.
 For all of us, on the journey of faith, some kind of stench has to be washed away, in order to come to full faith in Jesus.
-And that stench is, of course, sin.
+And that stench, of course, is sin.
 The way it gets washed away is in baptism.

 So today, Jesus sees us dead in the flesh, stinking of our sins.
 But he calls us forth in baptism, rolling away the stone of sin that keeps us from relationship with him, releasing us from the burial-bands that bind us, and calling us to new life.

 So maybe in these closing days of Lent, we still have to respond to our Lord’s call to live.
 Maybe you haven’t yet been to confession before Easter.
-We have confessions tomorrow at 2:00pm until all have been heard, then Friday at 6pm, and Saturday at 3pm.
-Come to any of them that fit your schedule.
-If you miss that, please check the bulletin today for a schedule of confessions at parishes around us.
+We have confessions (tomorrow/today) at 1:30pm, with thirteen priests to hear your confession.
 We invite you to come and have the stone rolled away and to be untied from your burial cloths.
 Wherever you find yourself at this point of Lent, I urge you, don’t let Easter pass with you all bound up and sealed in the grave.
 Lent ends just before Evening Prayer on Holy Thursday.
 That gives us around ten and a half days to take up our Lenten resolutions anew, or even make new ones, so that we can receive new life in Christ.
 Don’t spend these days in the grave.
 Come out, be untied, and be let go.